Summary

 Protections Against Harassment

 Harassment in China is mainly addressed as sexual harassment in legislation.
-The 2005 PRC Protection of Women’s Rights and Interests Law explicitly states that sexual harassment against women is banned and victims are entitled to complain to the employer or the relevant authorities.
+The 2022 PRC Protection of Women’s Rights and Interests Law explicitly states that sexual harassment of women against their will by verbal, written, image, physical behaviour, or other means shall be prohibited.
+An aggrieved woman may lodge complaints with relevant entities and state organs.

 Employer’s Obligation to Provide Reasonable Accommodations